fdechaumont/LiveMouseTracker/README.md

 1. Captures synchronized **depth** and **infrared** images from the Kinect
 2. Subtracts a learned **background height map** of the empty cage to detect objects above the floor
 3. Segments individual mice from merged blobs when animals are in contact, using a **Z-priority flood fill** that exploits 3D depth data
-4. Extends temporal **tracks** by associating detections across frames using nearest-neighbor matching
+4. Extends temporal **tracks** by associating detections across frames
 5. Resolves **animal identity** through RFID tag reads (ground truth) and machine learning classification (appearance-based, using infrared/depth histograms)
 6. Extracts **behavioral features** per frame: head/tail position, rearing, speed, posture, and social interactions between animals
 7. Records everything to **SQLite** databases and **MP4 video** for offline analysis

-The system runs indefinitely in **streaming mode**, periodically flushing old data from memory to disk.

 ---